The best metal detectors for gold at any budget

 Best value: Nokta Simplex LITE

-Nokta Simplex LITE
+Nokta Simplex LITE on a plain white background.

 Specs